WELCOME

 Career and Technical Education

-• There are 9,164 students participating in 27 career and technical education regions and centers across Maine.
+• There are over 10,000 students participating in 27 career and technical education regions and centers across Maine.
+This number is increasing over time.

 High School Graduation